Quantcast

 Ruby’s Color

 The ruby gets its red coloring from the presence of the trace element chromium.
-A variety of the mineral corundum, rubies range in color from a deep, rich cochineal to a lighter rose red.
+As a variety of the mineral corundum, rubies range in color from a deep, rich cochineal to a lighter rose red.
 When exposed to sunlight, the UV rays make the chromium glow!

 Ruby gemstones may also have a shade of orange, pink, or purple.
 The most valued ruby color is “pigeon-blood red”—a bright red stone with a tint of purple.
 The depth of the red color depends on the amount of chromium present in the stone.

 The sapphire, which is September’s birthstone, is also a variety of the mineral corundum.
-All other color varieties of corundum are considered sapphires, but at its purest form, corundum is colorless.
+All other color varieties of corundum are considered sapphires, but in its purest form, corundum is colorless.

 Ruby Meanings, Symbolism, and Folklore